Cyber-Chic/NFT-Preview-Card-Component/README.md

-# Frontend Mentor - NFT Preview Card Component Solution
+# 💻 Frontend Mentor NFT Preview // THE MOORE SIGNAL

 This is a solution to the [NFT preview card component challenge](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U) hosted on Frontend Mentor.
 Frontend Mentor requires the use of front end skills to create websites and solve real world coding challenges.